CORS: Cross-Origin Resource Sharing

 This specifies the maximum number of seconds that a browser may cache the response to a preflight request.
 The value must not be negative and it must not be more than 86,400 seconds (one day).

-The rule below allows downloads, including range requests, from any https origin and will tells browsers that it's ok to expose the 'x-bz-content-sha1' header to the web page.
+As an example, the following rule allows downloads, including range requests, from any HTTPS origin and will tell browsers that it can expose the x-bz-content-sha1 header to the web page.

 [